 elixir -vand install a more recent version if required by following the steps described in the first chapter of the Getting Started guide.

-If you have any questions or improvements to the guide, please let us know in our mailing list or issues tracker respectively.
+If you have any questions or improvements to the guide, please reach discussion channels such as the Elixir Forum or the issues tracker.
 Your input is really important to help us guarantee the guides are accessible and up to date!